seandstewart/bardly/bardly/plays/romances/pericles/uncut.md

 **HELICANUS**
 If further yet you will be satisfied,
-Why, as it were unlicensed of your love,
+Why, as it were unlicensed of your loves,
 He would depart, I'll give some light unto you.
 Being at Antioch-- /